bevacqua/perfschool/exercises/enforcing_a_performance_budget/problem.md

 ```

 Verification will set up a tunnel of its and ask PageSpeed to evaluate your `/cats`.
 You'll
-have a budget of `amount * 40k` to return the expected `amount` of cats.
+have a budget of `amount * 20kB` to return the expected `amount` of cats.
 If you don't meet
 the budget, then verification will fail.

 Consider minifying your cats using `gm`, `imagemin`, or your own clever tricks!
 Become
 creative and try to come up with the best way to display as many cats as the request demands
 without sacrificing performance!

+As far as using the cats from the Imgur API, you could save the files to disk, manipulate
+them reducing them in size, and then use those pre-baked small images in your response.
+Or,
+you could also set up a proxy that takes an image url in a parameter and responds with a
+smaller version of that same image on the fly.
+In the case of this exercise, both approaches
+are valid ways of staying below the `20kB` limit per cat.

+Good luck!